Return to Practice Nursing Level 6 and 7

 Course Dates and Interviews

-The programme runs twice per year commencing in January and September.
+Programme run twice per year commencing in March and September

 Application Closing Dates